Olical/neofib/README.md

 > Disclaimer: I am extremely new to Rust and essentially learning it so I can write a Neovim -> Rust -> Clojure socket / pREPL tool.

-All it does is generate the nth Fibonacci number when you execute `:call neofib#nth(10)`, for example.
+All it does is generate the nth Fibonacci number when you execute `:echo neofib#nth(10)`, for example.
 You can install it with any package manager you like, you'll just need to make sure the binary is built before running it.
 I use this [vim-plug][] line:

 ```viml
 Plug 'Olical/neofib', { 'do': 'bash install.sh' }